-If your property has been flooded before – or if you know about properties that have been flooded even though they weren’t considered at risk – then you might be worried about your home and belongings.
+If your property has been flooded before – even though it wasn't considered to be at risk – then you might be worried about your home and belongings.
 With one in six UK homes at risk of flooding, it is definitely something worth thinking about.

 Fortunately, there are some simple measures you can take – and products you can buy – that can limit the damage caused by flooding.
 This could save you money and heartache, as well as allowing you to return to your property much sooner than if you had no protection.

 Here, we briefly outline six essential steps to help you understand the process of installing flood resilience measures in your property.
 By clicking here you can download a booklet that covers these steps in much more detail.

 Check Am I at risk of flooding?